Skip to main content

 Save Your Cash

 An IRA is a great way to fund your philanthropy.
 You can support a charitable mission that's important to you without affecting your checking or savings account balance.
-This keeps your cash assets available to you for your personal use.
-In addition when you donate from your IRA, you are giving away money that has never been taxed, completely tax-free!

-Meet Your RMD
+Satisfy Your RMD

 Help Your Heirs